Radonoxius/RustyCompose-App/README.md

 The Android NDK, Rust 1.85 (edition 2024) or higher and Linux.

 ### Usage
 Configure the (absolute) path of the NDK-clang in `rust/.cargo/config.toml` file.
-This config is applicable for all crates in `rust` folder.
+This config is common for all crates in `rust` folder.
 Replace all '<>'.

 You can add native android dependencies to crates individually using `build.rustflags` key in individual crate's config.toml.